AVS Device SDK Dependencies

 |GStreamer Bad Plug-ins||1.10.4|

 Building the AVS Device SDK sample app is optional.
-The sample app lets you test Alexa on your platform of choice, before integrating with your device.
+The sample app lets you test Alexa on your preferred operating system, before integrating with your device.
 The sample app runs on Mac, Linux, Raspberry Pi, Windows, or Android.
 It requires the following dependencies.

 Note: If you're using the Android Microphone and Media Player, you don't require these dependencies.

 To enable BlueZ and PulseAudio, the SDK uses the following libraries, modules, and dependencies.
-You can choose to build with different dependencies, however, they have not been explicitly tested against the SDK.
+You can choose to build with different dependencies, however, they haven't been explicitly tested against the SDK.

 |PulseAudio and PulseAudio Bluetooth (or equivalent) - Used to handle audio routing||12.2 or earlier|